EPCCed/eidf-docs/docs/services/securedataroom/storage.md

 To mount CephFS on a VM:

 1. The project must have space allocated on CephFS.
-1. A mount key must be created exist.
+1. A mount key must be created or exist.
 PI's should contact the EIDF helpdesk to have this created.

 If both pre-requisites are met, PIs and PMs will be able to see the **Mount** button under **CephFS Mounts** in the project management page in the EIDF portal.